aws-samples/aws-lambda-extensions/go-example-extension/README.md

 # Example Extension in Go

 The provided code sample demonstrates how to get a basic extension written in Go up and running.
+This extension can be used with runtimes that [support extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html)

+***Note:*** *This example shows an extension written in Go, not an extension running in the Go runtime.
+The Go 1.x runtime does not support extensions.
+To support extensions, you can deploy Go functions on the provided.al2 runtime.
+For more information, see [Migrating Lambda functions to Amazon Linux 2](http://aws.amazon.com/blogs/compute/migrating-aws-lambda-functions-to-al2/).*

 ## Compile package and dependencies